gdepuydt/rust/no_std/no_std.md

 > In many cases, you may need to manually link to the compiler_builtins crate when building a no_std binary.
 You may observe this via linker error messages such as "undefined reference to `__rust_probestack'".
 Using this crate also requires enabling the library feature compiler_builtins_lib.
 You can read more about this [here](https://doc.rust-lang.org/1.30.0/unstable-book/library-features/compiler-builtins-lib.html).

+On my Linux machine option 2 seems to work just fine.
+On my windows machine, not so much: to be checked.

+I guess one of the first things we should try and do is to get some text output... for example by implementing the println!() macro...

 [1]: https://os.phil-opp.com/freestanding-rust-binary/#introduction

 [2]: https://doc.rust-lang.org/1.30.0/unstable-book/language-features/lang-items.html#using-libc